-State and local CASA programs are eligible to receive VOCA funding through state victim assistance grants.
-The use of direct service funds to support the recruitment, screening, training and supervision of CASA volunteers enables CASA programs to provide more direct services for victims of child abuse.
+State and local CASA/GAL programs are eligible to receive VOCA funding through state victim assistance grants.
+The use of direct service funds to support the recruitment, screening, training and supervision of CASA/GAL volunteers enables programs to provide more direct services for victims of child abuse.
 In some states, the state CASA/GAL organization also receives funding to support state-level services such as training, program development, data collection and administration.

 - the structure of the Crime Victims Fund, and its current level of funding and annual cap, are maintained; and

 - the number of state and local CASA/GAL programs that receive VOCA funds, and the amount of funding they receive, rise in response to the growing number of children in need of the services we provide.